Finnhorse: Post-war decline

 Approximately 300,000 horses existed in Finland when the Finnhorse studbook was established in the beginning of the 20th century.
 The horse population, consisting almost entirely of Finnhorses, remained stable for 50 years.
 The rebuilding of the country after two wars had increased demand for horse power, and by the 1950s, the breed reached its all-time peak, with an estimated 409,000 animals, with a great majority of the horses being of the draught type.
 However, with the increased mechanisation of agriculture and forestry in the 1960s, the number of Finnhorses dropped precipitously.
 Horses, having been bred in large numbers only a few years earlier, were taken to slaughter by the thousands; a change in forestry tax policy made previously state-supported horse-powered forestry unprofitable and further discouraged keeping horses.
 Many working horse bloodlines ended, while lines more suitable for sports and recreation survived.
 By the 1970s, the breed's numbers had declined to 90,000 animals, and 10 years later as few as 20,000 Finnhorses existed.
 The breed's all-time lowest point was 1987, with only 14,100 horses.
 By this time, however, the overall horse population in Finland had been increasing for almost a decade, with lighter harness racing horse breeds establishing their position, counting 12,800 animals the same year.

 Although other breeds were being increasingly imported and bred, the numbers of the Finnhorse population also slowly began to recover; in 1997, 19,000 Finnhorses existed.
 Harness racing and associated parimutuel betting, and to some degree also the relatively new hobby of riding, became the most important factors ensuring the survival of the breed.

 21st century

 Nearly all Finnish horses foaled since 1971 have been registered.
-During the first decade of the 21st century, the breed's numbers in Finland stabilised at roughly 20,000 animals, and approximately 1,000 foals are born annually.
+During the first decade of the 21st century, the breed's numbers in Finland stabilised at roughly 20,000, and approximately 1,000 foals are born annually.
 The breed makes up roughly one third of Finland's total horse population.
 The objective for ensuring the breed's continuity is to have at least 200 stallions and 2,000 mares used for breeding every year, 3,000 horses used for harness racing, and 6,000 horses for riding and other uses.
 In the 21st century, most Finnhorses are bred to be trotters, but the breed is also popular at riding schools and for recreational riding.